Tom's Hardware Verdict

 Buying and setting up a Network-Attached Storage (NAS) device is a great way to create your own personal cloud for home or office use.
 With a NAS, you can centralize your data, stream movies to everyone in the house, or even just use it for backup purposes.
 And then there are the power users that use their NAS for heavier tasks, like running various virtual machines, or in a professional environment to host large 4K and 8K media files and provide concurrent 10GbE connectivity to multiple users.

 It is for the latter who may be interested in one of WD’s latest products, the Red SA500 NAS SSD.
-The new robust SATA SSD aims to speed up your NAS so you can focus on work time rather than wasting it waiting for data to transfer from slow but more spacious HDDs.
+It's one of the best SSDs in terms of raw speed, but the robust SATA SSD aims to speed up your NAS so you can focus on work time rather than wasting it waiting for data to transfer from slow but more spacious HDDs.
 The SA500's low access times paired with high capacities and endurance makes it perfect for caching, or a speedy addition for standard file storage.

 |Capacity (User / Raw)||500GB / 512GB||1,000GB / 1,024GB||2,000GB / 2,048GB||4,000GB / 4,096GB|